23 Indoor Activities with Your Kids When it’s Raining in Orlando

 Aiguille’s facility has over 10,000 square feet of climbing with walls up to 24 feet high.
 They also offer bouldering and auto belaying, which are great for kids ages 5 and up (minimum weight is 25 pounds).

-All first time guests will get a tour of the facility, or you can sign up for a $15 class for children 12 and up.
+All first-time guests will get a tour of the facility, or you can sign up for a $15 class for children 12 and up.

-20. RDV Sportsplex Ice Den
+20. Orlando Ice Den

 8701 Maitland Summit Blvd.
 Orlando, FL 32810

-$15 (Monday-Thursday)
+$17 (Monday-Thursday)

-$18 (Friday-Sunday)
+$20 (Friday-Sunday)

 Public skating at the Ice Den is open to all levels of skaters ages 3 and up.
 You do not need to be a member of Genesis Health Clubs (formerly RDV Sportsplex) to drop in and skate.
 Your cost of admission includes skates.
-Check the website for the daily schedule.

 21. Rebounderz